PSSRA/pssra.github.io/content/join/bylaws.md

 ### SUBSECTION TWO: APPOINTED LEADERS {#4-5-2}

-This subsection applies to leadership roles filled by appointment by a majority vote of the CCC.
+This subsection applies to leadership roles filled by appointment by an approval vote of the combined CCC and CRC.

 Any member in a leadership position appointed by the Chapter Central Committee and Chapter Representative Committee (including interim Officers of the CCC) may be removed from their position for dereliction of duty, misconduct, or loss of eligibility.
 This removal shall be effective immediately upon majority approval of the remainder of the combined CCC and CRC.